-The Python language, and the world around it, is made by interpreters, tools, editors, libraries, notebooks, etc. This Python world has expanded greatly in recent years, enriching and taking forms that developers who approach it for the first time can sometimes find complicated and somewhat misleading.
-Thus if you are approaching Python for the first time, you might feel lost among so many choices, especially on where to start.
+The Python language, and the world around it, is made by interpreters, tools, editors, libraries, notebooks, and so on.
+This Python world has expanded greatly in recent years, enriching and taking forms that developers who approach it for the first time can sometimes find complicated and somewhat misleading.
+Thus, if you are approaching Python for the first time, you might feel lost among so many choices, especially about where to start.

 This chapter gives you an overview of the entire Python world.
-First you will read a description of the Python language and its unique characteristics.
-You'll see where to start, what an interpreter is, and how to begin writing the first lines of code in Python.
-Then you are presented with some new, more advanced, forms of interactive writing with respect to the shells, such as IPython and IPython Notebook.
+You'll first gain an introduction to the Python language and its unique characteristics.
+You'll learn where to start, what an interpreter is, and how to begin writing your first lines of code in Python before being presented with some new and more advanced forms of interactive writing with respect to shells, such as IPython and the IPython Notebook.